 Prayer Ministry: (prayer room and email prayer chain): Prayer Room Volunteers come and pray in the prayer room weekday mornings from 10-12.
-To have your prayer request added to the S Luke Prayer Chain, email Maggie at email@example.com.
+Please click here to have your prayer request added to the St. Luke Prayer Chain.

 Respite Care: For over 17 years, St. Luke Respite Care Ministry has provided caregiver relief for families caring for loved ones with cognitive issues.
 This outreach ministry is designed for adults who can benefit from a time of socialization and stimulation while providing the family members / caregivers with a break for themselves.
 The program operates Tuesday, Wednesday, and Thursday from 10-2 in an inviting, homelike, free standing building at 1021 Third Avenue.
 The staff and trained volunteers design a day filled with activities including exercise, music, active games, crafts, devotion time, and lunch.

 Respite Care is open to anyone in the community.
 Caregivers must call and schedule a time for an assessment visit.